openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

 * `yolo_v3_tf2` - converting output of TensorFlow 2 Yolo V3 with embedded box decoding to `DetectionPrediction`.
   * `outputs` - the list of output layers names.
   * `score_threshold` - minimal accepted score for valid boxes (Optional, default 0).
+* `yolo_v5` - converting output of YOLO v5 family models to `DetectionPrediction` representation.
+The parameters are the same as for the `yolo_v3` models.
 * `lpr` - converting output of license plate recognition model to `CharacterRecognitionPrediction` representation.
 * `ssd` - converting  output of SSD model to `DetectionPrediction` representation.
 * `ssd_mxnet` - converting output of SSD-based models from MXNet framework to `DetectionPrediction` representation.